dhakadfoody/dhakadfoody/_posts/2017-09-03-shahi-nutrela.md

 ![serve with paratha](/img/shahinutrela14.png "serve well")

-Enjoy healthy and tasty **nutrela (soya chunks)** and share your recipe with others to benefit !!
+Enjoy healthy and tasty ** shahi nutrela (soya chunks)** and share your recipe with others to benefit !!

-Happy Eating !!
+Eat like a King/Queen and be healthy !!

 Courtesy: **Ankit Jasoria**